AliBailoun/ReadMe-Generator/README.md

 7. [Questions](#questions)

 ## Description
-This is a simplified way of creating a README.md file, simply answer the questions the required questions, and a professional README.md file will be created for you!
+This is a simplified way of creating a README.md file, simply answer the required questions, and a professional README.md file will be created for you!
 ## Installation
 undefined
 ## Usage